Definition of Cylindrical Contact Homology in dimension three: Introduction

 The chain groups $CC^L(M,\vp \alpha,J)$ are generated by the good Reeb orbits of action $<L$ for $\vp \alpha$ and the differential $\bdry$ counts $J$-holomorphic maps of $\op{ind}=1$ as usual.
 Here we require $(\vp \alpha,J)$ to be an {\em $L$-supersimple pair}; see Section~\ref{subsection: L-supersimple pairs} for the definition.
 Its significance will be explained later in this section.

-We need to verify the following: \begin{enumerate} \item[(i)] $\bdry^2=0$; \item[(ii)] an exact symplectic cobordism gives rise to a chain map; and \item[(iii)] a homotopy of cobordisms gives rise to a chain homotopy. \end{enumerate} For supersimple contact forms, (i) and (ii) are not difficult with the aid of automatic transversality techniques of Wendl~\cite{We}.
-The contact homology group $HC(\mathcal{D})$ is then defined as the direct limit of $HC^{L_i}(\vp_i\alpha,J_i)$ as $L_i\to \infty$.
-Automatic transversality will be reviewed in Section~\ref{section: automatic transversality}, and (i) and (ii) will be proven in Section~\ref{section: def of HC}.
+We need to verify the following: \begin{enumerate} \item[(i)] $\bdry^2=0$; \item[(ii)] an exact symplectic cobordism gives rise to a chain map; and \item[(iii)] a homotopy of cobordisms gives rise to a chain homotopy. \end{enumerate} \cb The contact homology group $HC(\mathcal{D})$ is then defined as the direct limit of groups $HC^{L_i}(\vp_i\alpha,J_i)$ as $L_i\to \infty$.
+For supersimple contact forms, (i) and (ii) are not difficult with the aid of automatic transversality techniques of Wendl~\cite{We}. \cb Automatic transversality will be reviewed in Section~\ref{section: automatic transversality}, and (i) and (ii) will be proven in Section~\ref{section: def of HC}.

 In order to prove (iii), we need to make one type of obstruction bundle calculation using the setup of Hutchings-Taubes~\cite{HT2}, which takes up the rest of the paper.
 The prototypical gluing problem is the following (there are a few variations, but all of them can be understood in the same way, as explained in Sections~\ref{section: chain homotopy} and \ref{section: gluing}):